iacobson/ecspanse/guides/tutorial.md

 ```

 It stores only the ID of the entity of the item being purchased.
-On the other hand, the system is a bit more comlex.
+On the other hand, the system is a bit more complex.

 ### Purchasing Items System